 The clinic coordinator will mail you a new patient information packet with forms that need to be completed prior to your visit.
-If you have not yet received these or need another copy, click here to download.
+If you have not yet received these or need another copy, please call our office at (804) 662-9185.

 Please bring these completed forms with you on the day of your appointment.

 Please have your primary care physician or neurologist (if you have one) forward your medical records to our office, including any radiology testing (MRI, CT, X-Ray) that you have had in the past year.
 If you have undergone genetic testing in relation to your diagnosis, please forward the laboratory reports.

 The initial appointment with one of our neurologists is usually 90 minutes long.
 This includes check in with the nurse as well as your visit with the doctor.
 The follow-up neurologist appointments are scheduled based on patient need and average 60 minutes.